-- 7.1 Following approval of the arrangement, the supervisor should ensure that full disclosure is made, in reports to creditors, of the costs of the arrangement and of any other sources of income of the supervisor or their practice, in relation to the case.
-The supervisor should specify the amount of the remuneration he has drawn, in accordance with the terms of the proposal.
+7.1 Following approval of the arrangement, the supervisor should ensure that full disclosure is made, in reports to creditors, of the costs of the arrangement and of any other sources of income of the supervisor, their associates, or the supervisor's firm, in relation to the case.
+The supervisor should specify the amount of the remuneration they haves drawn, in accordance with the terms of the proposal (as approved).
 Any disclosure by the supervisor of payments, remuneration and expenses should be of assistance to those who have a financial interest in the level of payments in understanding what was done, why it was done and how much it costs.
+Reports should include a narrative update in respect of the supervisor's activity during the period being reported upon and on a cumulative basis.
-Reports should include a narrative update in respect of the supervisor's activity during the period being reported upon and on a cumulative basis. - 7.2 If the costs of the arrangement have increased beyond previously reported estimates, this increase should be reported at the next available opportunity. - 7.3 The supervisor should also provide such additional information as may be required in accordance with paragraph 5.2.
-Requests for additional information should be treated in a fair and reasonable way and the provision of information should be proportionate to the circumstances of the case. - 7.4 Where the basis of the remuneration of the nominee or supervisor has been fixed on the basis of time spent, the nominee or supervisor is required to provide certain information about the time spent on the case, free of charge, upon request by specified persons.
-The persons entitled to ask for this information are - any creditor; - where the arrangement relates to a company, any director or member of that company; and - where the arrangement relates to an individual, that individual.

-The information which must be provided is - 7.5

-- the total number of hours spent on the case by the insolvency practitioner or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period. - 7.6 The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the nominee's or supervisor's appointment. - 7.7 Where he has vacated office, information must be provided from the date of appointment to the date that he vacated office. - 7.8 The information must be provided within 28 days of receipt of the request by the nominee or supervisor, and requests must be made within two years from vacation of office.
+- 7.2 If the costs of the arrangement have increased beyond previously reported estimates, this increase should be reported and an explanation of the increase provided at the next available opportunity. - The supervisor should also provide such additional information as may be required in accordance with paragraph 5.2. - 7.4 Where the basis of the remuneration of the nominee or supervisor has been fixed on the basis of time spent, the nominee or supervisor is required to provide certain information about the time spent on the case, free of charge, upon request by specified persons.
+The persons entitled to ask for this information are - any creditor; - where the arrangement relates to a company, any director or member of that company; and - where the arrangement relates to an individual, that individual. - 7.5 The information which must be provided is - the total number of hours spent on the case by the insolvency practitioner or staff assigned to the case; - for each grade of staff, the average hourly rate at which they are charged out; - the number of hours spent by each grade of staff in the relevant period. - 7.6 The period for which the information must be provided is the period from appointment to the end of the most recent period of six months reckoned from the date of the nominee's or supervisor's appointment. - 7.7 Where the nominee or supervisor has vacated office, information must be provided from the date of appointment to the date that they vacated office. - 7.8 The information must be provided within 28 days of receipt of the request by the nominee or supervisor, and requests must be made within two years from vacation of office. - 7.9 Requests for additional information about payments should be viewed upon their individual merits and treated by the nominee/supervisor in a fair and reasonable way.
+The provision of additional information should be proportionate to the circumstances of the appointment.